TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-11-23-how-to-get-dynamic-php-version-matrix-in-github-actions.md

             -   uses: shivammathur/setup-php@v2
                 with:
-                    # this is the only place we have to use PHP, to avoid lock to bash scripting
+                    # this is the only place we have to use PHP to avoid the lock to bash scripting
                     php-version: 8.0

             -   run: composer install --no-progress --ansi